mattermost/docs/source/administration/upgrade.rst

 #.
 Upgrade your ``config.json`` schema:

    #.
 Open the System Console and change a setting, then revert it.
-This should enable the Save button for that page.
+This should enable the **Save** button for that page.
    #.
 Click **Save**.
    #.
 Refresh the page.

    Your current settings are preserved, and new settings are added with default values.

 #.
-Reinstate the ``plugins`` directories, then restart the mattermost service.
+Reinstate the ``plugins`` directories, then restart the Mattermost service.

    .. code-block:: sh